-Working professional MBA programs provide an inherent challenge – how to manage the competing priorities of work, school, and a personal life.
-Many wouldn’t think of adding to that mix perhaps the ultimate challenge, caring for a new baby.
-Nevertheless, McCombs Working Professional MBA students have shown it can be done, with the right planning, prioritizing and support network.
+Working professional MBA programs can be challenging when it comes to the competing priorities of work, school, and your personal life.
+Many wouldn’t think of adding to that mix, perhaps the ultimate challenge: caring for a new baby.
+Nevertheless, McCombs Working Professional MBA students have shown that a growing family can make it though the program with the right planning, prioritizing, and support network.

 “There’s never a ‘right’ time to have a baby,” says Denise Xue, Texas Evening MBA Class of 2017, a financial analyst at Intel who gave birth to her son Daniel in April of 2016, during her fourth semester in the program.

 “Having a baby while getting an MBA is certainly not easy, but I never regret one bit.
 You will be extremely busy, and feel challenged both physically and emotionally, but at the same time you will also feel proud of yourself for the things that you accomplished.”

 Here is some advice from Denise and other recent parents for those contemplating parenthood in combination with their Texas MBA:

 It probably goes without saying that when one parent of a new child is dealing with the responsibilities of a job and an MBA, the other will take on a greater burden of the parenting for a while.
 Jacob Shurbet, Texas MBA at Dallas/Fort Worth Class of 2018, and his wife, Jennifer, found out they would have twin girls in September 2016, just one month after Jacob started the program.
 He was working as a consultant at PwC.